 One of the most comprehensive offerings on the market was developed and is delivered by Roffey Park Institute.
-The transformational OD Practitioners programme is offered in three venues: close to London Gatwick, in Manchester and in Singapore.
+The transformational Diploma in Organisational Development Practice is offered both online and as a residential programme.

 The modular programme focusses on how OD impacts at an individual, group and organisation or network level plus, for those taking the course in the UK, there’s an option of also attending a Graduate Certificate in Organisational Development, validated by the University of Sussex.
 These cover the competencies of an effective OD practitioner through a combination of experiential and peer learning, specialist workshops and high quality resources, all supported by core and cutting edge theory, and highly enabling facilitators.

 Who needs to take an OD Practitioners programme?